Microsoft Excel Writer

 Operation Create Spreadsheet

-The table name which is specified using the name
+The table name which is specified using the name attribute in the <table> element is restricted to 31 characters.

 Example input for the Create Spreadsheet operation